ashraf5097/jfh/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# React with MAterial ui and tailwind css
+# React with Material ui and tailwind css

 ## Available Scripts